-They’re your parents — the people you should know better than anyone else.
-But you may be surprised at how much you don’t know about the people you’ve known the longest.
+How well do you know your family — the people you should know better than anyone else?
+You may be surprised at how much you don’t know about the people you’ve known the longest.
 But, in the spirit of the season, you can get to know your family all over again with a good round of 20 Christmas questions!

-What better time than the Christmas season to hold your own 20 Questions Night?
-The questions Mike used for his mother’s birthday party are below, but feel free to modify them to suit your own unique family!
+What better time than the Christmas season to get to know your family again?
+Some suggestions to get you started are below, but feel free to modify them to suit your own unique family!

 - When and where were you born?
 What was going on in the world?